Our role in justice

 The office is provided through the Attorney-General and provides legal services to Government.

-The Department for Communities and Social Inclusion - Youth Justice – manages and supports young offenders.
+The Department of Human Services - Youth Justice – manages and supports young offenders.

 - Office of the Director of Public Prosecutions